• Skip to primary navigation

 Photos by Caroline Axvig.

-I've always enjoyed cooking and baking, but sometime around 2014 I picked up bread making as a hobby while working from home, and I've been hooked ever since.
+I've always enjoyed cooking and baking, but around 2014, I picked up bread making as a hobby while working from home.
+I've been hooked ever since!
 There are few things I find more satisfying than punching down and shaping a batch of freshly proofed dough.

 rebecca wearing a black t-shirt using a knife to slice a bagel in half